jiweigang1/janito/docs/guides/using_tools.md

 - ⚙️ **Configuration & Environment:** Janito can inspect and report on project configuration files and runtime settings.
 - 🌐 **Web Fetching:** Some tools fetch and parse web content for research or documentation purposes.
 - 🎨 **Rich Output:** Tools format and present results in a readable, actionable way (e.g., code blocks, tables).
+- 📊 **Data Visualization:** Tools display charts and graphs directly in the terminal using rich formatting.

 ## 📖 Full Reference